 PF FE/HE funding is only available for the following learning purposes.

 First Level Three or national equivalent.
-This refers to a first full Level Three i.e. the achievement of two GCE A Levels (A2) (passes at A-E) or vocational equivalent as defined by the National Qualifications Framework (NQF) or the Qualifications and Credit Framework (QCF) (England , Northern Ireland and Wales); or in Scotland a Level Six qualification (SVQ Level three on the Scottish Credit and Qualifications Framework (SCQF).
+This refers to a first full Level Three i.e. the achievement of two GCE A Levels (A2) (passes at A-E) or vocational equivalent as defined by the Regulated Qualifications Framework (RQF) (England , Northern Ireland and Wales); or in Scotland a Level Six qualification on the Scottish Credit and Qualifications Framework (SCQF).

 In Scotland the equivalent qualification is a Higher National Certificate (HNC), Higher National Diploma (HND) or a first undergraduate degree, undertaken at a further education college (FE college) or a higher education institution (HEI).